-w) The Committee will scrutinise compliance with legislative and regulatory requirements relating to information governance and the extent to which associated systems and processes are effective and embedded within the ICB.
-This will include oversight of the ICB's performance against the Data Security and Protection Toolkit (DSPT) standards.
+u) The Committee will scrutinise compliance with legislative and regulatory requirements relating to information governance (including data protection and cyber security) and the extent to which associated systems and processes are effective and embedded within the ICB.
+This will include oversight of the ICB's performance against the Cyber Assessment Framework (CAF) aligned Data Security and Protection Toolkit (DSPT) standards.